This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Nutritional Value of Different Prey Types

-Fish swim in with omega-3s, and amphibians hop in with varied mineral profiles.
+Fish omega-3s support healthy development, and amphibians provide varied mineral profiles.

 Meeting Specific Nutritional Needs

-Gut-load feeder insects or rodents 24 hours before feeding to boost nutritional value.
+Gut-load feeder insects 24 hours before serving to pack in extra vitamins and minerals.

 Frequently Asked Questions (FAQs)